liferay/liferay-docs/develop/tutorials/articles/180-configuration/04-overriding-a-components-service-reference.markdown

     service = LdapUserImporter.class
     )
     public class MyLdapUserImporter implements LdapUserImporter {
         ...
     }

-To register your custom service with the Liferay Portal's OSGi runtime framework,
-[deploy the module](/develop/tutorials/-/knowledge_base/7-0/starting-module-development#building-and-deploying-a-module).
+To register your custom service with the @product@'s OSGi runtime framework, [deploy the module](/develop/tutorials/-/knowledge_base/7-0/starting-module-development#building-and-deploying-a-module).

-## Configure the component to use the custom service
+## Configure the component to use the custom service [](id=configure-the-component-to-use-the-custom-service)

-You're ready to replace the component's service reference with a reference to the custom service you deployed.
-Liferay Portal's Configuraiton Admin lets you use configuration files to swap in service references on the fly.
+You're ready to change the component's service reference to target the custom service you deployed. @product@'s Configuration Admin lets you use configuration files to swap in service references on the fly.

 1. Create a configuration file named after the referencing component's fully qualified name.